 - To elaborate, the death of several Primordials in the setting's equivalent of the Titanomachy is the reason The Underworld exists.
 One of the Primordials who surrendered, as a parting shot before her imprisonment, erased, by some estimates, ninety percent of Creation from existence down to a conceptual level.

-- Worth mentioning is that you can become a Titan yourself, if you're a Green Sun Prince.
-This means you tie your personal legend into Creation, and exists forevermore barring serious disasters.
-Since one of the Titan destroyed 90% of Creation back then, the job vacancy of Titan-hood is always open.
+- In 2e you can become a Titan yourself, if you're a Green Sun Prince.
+This means you tie your personal legend into Creation, and exist forevermore barring serious disasters.
+Since one of the Titans destroyed 90% of Creation back then, the job vacancy of Titan-hood is always open.

 - In the Role Aids supplement Giants, the Titans were the first giants.
 They had godlike abilities and powers, including the ability to cast any spell at will, and have artistic abilities that outmatch those of any other culture.

-- The Titan unit from Age Of Mythology: The Titans.
-In game, Titans serves as the Pantheon of the Atlantean civilization, with Kronos, Oranos and Gaia as main gods, with others serving as minor ones.
-Barring Oceanus (who is blue-skinned, but otherwise human-looking) and Kronos (who is a giant, rock demon), all of them look like Olympians.
+- The Titan unit from Age of Mythology: The Titans.
+In game, Titans serve as the Pantheon of the Atlantean civilization, with Kronos, Oranos and Gaia as main gods, and others serving as minor ones.
+Barring Oceanus (who is blue-skinned, but otherwise human-looking) and Kronos (who is a giant rock demon), all of them look like Olympians.
 Furthermore, it's possible for a civilization to summon a gargantuan, city-destroying Titan to fight for them: Greeks have Cerberus, Egyptians have Horus, Norse have Ymir and Atlantineans have Perses.
 Yes, they took a little artistic license here and there....